Portlaoise GAA: Camogie

 Portlaoise began running the camogie wing of the club in 2007 and in 2019 the club competed at the adult level for the first time when they played in the Junior ranks of the Laois Camogie Championship.
 They made it to the final that year where they came against Camross and lost out on a scoreline of 5–2 to 3–5.

 Portlaoise won their first adult level trophy defeating O'Moore's on a scoreline of 3–12 to 1–04 to win the 2020 Laois Junior Camogie Championship.
-This game was the delayed replay of the 2020 final played on the 19th September 2021 due to the COVID-19 Pandemic.
+This game was the delayed replay of the 2020 final played on 19 September 2021 due to the COVID-19 Pandemic.
 Portlaoise backed this win up with their successful defence of the trophy in 2021 defeating Camross Camogie 1–15 to 2–05 in O'Moore Park on 20 November 2021.

-Youth revival
+In 2024 the Portlaoise camogie team won the Laois Junior Camogie Championship for the 3rd time beating Camross 1-15 to 2-05.

-The success at senior level has its roots in a strong youth set-up which has been in the club since it was reformed in 1949.
-A few years later that very successful town club, The Rovers, as well as another club, Kilminchy, joined forces with the Portlaoise club to forge a very formidable unit, from which the current Portlaoise club grew from strength to strength into the sixties and the decades since.
+Youth system

-There has always been an emphasis on fitness and skill instilled into the younger players and sportsmanship figures highly in the club ethos.
-This is imparted by dedicated coaches drawn from throughout the community.
-Good organisation at under age level has ensured a constant supply of county titles and historic wins have been registered in many national competitions including the prestigious Feile na nGael.
+The club's youth development system has been a core part of the club since its reformation in 1949.
+In 1953, the club merged with two other local teams, The Rovers and Kilminchy, forming a unified organisation.

-Chairmen
+The club has won several county titles and wins have also been registered in several national competitions including the Féile na nGael and Féile Peil na nÓg.

-Among the long-serving chairmen since the 1950s were Joe Bracken sr., and Peadar Molloy, long serving secretaries included, Jim Loughlin, Jimmy Cotter and Bill Phelan while Dick Sides was treasurer for nearly thirty years.
+Chairperson

-The current chairman is long serving club member Eamonn "Teddy" Fennelly.
-Teddy's father (also Teddy) has also been club chairman, 1964, 1971–76, 1977–81.
+Among the long-serving chairpersons, since the 1950s, were Joe Bracken Sr. and Peadar Molloy.
+Long-serving secretaries included Jim Loughlin, Jimmy Cotter and Bill Phelan, while Dick Sides was treasurer for nearly thirty years.